 You may have always heard the old wive’s tale about it being bad to sleep with wet hair.
-In the past people believed that doing this might cause you to catch a cold or pneumonia, but while that isn’t necessarily true, could it still be possible that sleeping with wet hair is a bad idea?
+In the past, people believed that doing this might cause you to catch a cold or pneumonia, but while that isn’t necessarily true, could it still be possible that sleeping with wet hair is a bad idea?
 Studies say yes!

 Join us at Evalectric as we take a closer look at the reasons why…

 Sleeping with dry locks can actually protect your hair from damage.
-At Evalectric, we believe that it’s so important to keep your hair at its healthiest, making this an important point to look into further…
+At Evalectric, we believe that it’s so important to keep your hair feeling its healthiest, making this an important point to look into further…

 When your hair is wet, it is at its weakest.

 The protective layer of your hair shafts is structured like the shingles on a roof, with the cuticle layers overlapping each other.
 When your hair is wet these expand causing the flaps to stand up, exposing the weak areas.
 If you are tossing and turning on a rough pillow with wet hair, this can increase the chance that you are stressing and pulling on weak spots causing tangles and breakage, thereby further damaging your tresses.

 Even if you are not a restless sleeper, sleeping with wet hair is a bad idea.
 A pillow can soak up the moisture and natural oils that you want to keep in your hair.
 Since the hair shaft’s protective layer is fluffed up, this allows moisture and nutrients to escape.
 Dehydrated and depleted hair loses the shine and vitality that healthy hair needs to thrive.